-- Crayons or markers - Paper
+Crayons or markers

+Paper

 - 1. Discuss the concept of two-dimensional and three-dimensional art.
 Provide students with examples of each. - 2.
 Tell the class that they will be choosing a subject, making a drawing of the subject and then building it out of planks.
-Discuss the advantages of the two-dimensional representation based on the medium involved (for example, color can be used; it can be realistic).
-Discuss the advantages of using KEVA planks to make a three-dimensional representation (for example: uniformity, precision, lightweight, fun). - 3.
+Discuss the advantages of the two-dimensional representation based on the medium involved (e.g., color can be used; it can be realistic).
+Discuss the advantages of using KEVA Planks to make a three-dimensional representation (e.g., uniformity, precision, light weight, fun). - 3.
 Tell the students to think about how they will create both the drawing and the sculpture before they begin.
 They may start with either project. - 4.
 Have students display their pictures beside their sculptures and conduct an art show for the entire class.